katanemo/katanemo-aaa/samples/ehr-service/README.md

 Following are main applications and their roles in this sample code,

-`AcmeHealth.io`: An OpenAPI based services that manages patiend records.
+`EHR SaaS Service`: An OpenAPI based services that manages patiend records.
 It exposes following endpoints,

 - POST:/patient
 - PUT:/patient/{patientId}